openstack/ironic-specs/specs/approved/volume-connection-information.rst

     inspection, but that is not in the scope of this spec.

   .. note::
-     In the future, Ironic will provide driver capabilities information[3].
+     In the future, Ironic will provide driver capabilities information.
      Nova can use that information to choose appropriate node.

 * If a list of targets are specified, it's up to the driver handling the deploy